 Similar to the experience with GST portal, taxpayers face availability issues while connecting to the National Informatics Centre (NIC) portal during peak business hours for E-Way Bill processing.
 However, unlike GST return filing, delay in E-Way bill processing directly affects the movement of goods which can lead to loss in business.
 Thus, real-time access to NIC’s system for E-Way bill operations is critical for taxpayers and the portal should not be the only channel to rely upon.
 Also, concerns over security issues relating to data exchange over the internet are impacting business operations.

-APIs are going to be a key driver in the digital economy.
+APIs are going to be the key drivers in the digital economy.
 Corporates with an integrated systems strategy will be able to leverage real-time data in the most consumable way and gain a significant competitive advantage.

-The E-way bill is here and corporates need to quickly adopt it into their ecosystem.
+The E-way bill solution is here and corporates need to quickly adopt it into their ecosystem for a faster and transparent ecosystem, all for the better of the transport sector.
 Are you ready?

 - ICRA Report http://www.thehindubusinessline.com/